All outsourcing providers should be made aware of these provisions and solicitors should require any such providers to comply with them.

 A file can be delivered subject to an undertaking to produce it to ''the other side'' if called upon.

-Destruction of Files
+Retention and Destruction of Files and Financial Documents

 The following points should be noted: